cbinsights/form-design-system/README.md

 `yarn lint`      | Runs `eslint` on all js files
-`yarn serve:components` | Starts dev server for `fds-components` `yarn precommit` | Runs `lint-staged` to verify precommit hook will pass `yarn publish`   | ⚠️  bumps version of packages and publishes packages to npm
+`yarn serve:components` | Starts dev server for `fds-components` `yarn precommit` | Runs `lint-staged` to verify precommit hook will pass

 ### Docs
 Documentation is published to Github Pages from the `docs/` directory in `master`.